Scala/Java/Kotlin dates FAQ: How do I calculate the difference between two dates (LocalDate, ChronoUnit)

-Scala dates FAQ: How do I calculate the difference between two dates?
-That is, while using Scala — Scala 2 or 3 — you need to determine the difference between two dates.
+Scala date/time FAQ: How do I calculate the difference between two dates in Scala?
+That is, while using Scala 2 or Scala 3, you need to determine the difference between two dates.
+Also, you want to use the newest Java date/time API for this work, such as the date/time API in Java 8, 11, 14, 17, etc.

 Solution: Calculating the difference between two dates (in Scala and Java)